 ABSTRACT

-The study conducted on 24 healthy Indian Pariah dogs aimed to understand their growth patterns by categorizing them into four distinct age groups: 1 month, 3 months, 1 year, and 3 years, each comprising six dogs.
+The study conducted on 24 healthy Indian Pariah dogs aimed to understand their growth patterns by categorising them into four distinct age groups: 1 month, 3 months, 1 year, and 3 years, each comprising six dogs.
 Researchers meticulously assessed various body parameters, employing a flexible tape measure to gather data on measurements such as height at the withers, body length, heart girth, neck girth, back length, and rear height.
-Additionally, they delved into skull dimensions using digital calipers, measuring skull length, skull width, cranial length, cranial width, facial length, jaw length, prosthion, nasion, and bregma.
+Additionally, they delved into skull dimensions using digital callipers, measuring skull length, skull width, cranial length, cranial width, facial length, jaw length, prosthion, nasion, and bregma.
 The findings of the research revealed significant growth trends in the physical characteristics of the dogs.
 Notably, the height at the withers exhibited remarkable growth, increasing nearly fourfold from 1 month to 1 year.
 Body length followed suit, nearly tripling during the same timeframe.
 Heart girth measurements reflected consistent growth across the age groups, showing a ratio that changed from 4.0 in the youngest group to 13.0 in the oldest.
 The changes in skull dimensions were also striking; for instance, skull length more than tripled from 1 month to 3 years, while jaw length nearly elongated six times.
 The ratio of cranial length to width increased with age, exemplifying the characteristic elongated skull shape prominent in this breed.
 Overall, this study sheds light on the predictable growth patterns in both body and skull measurements of Indian Pariah dogs.
 The insights gleaned from this research are invaluable for veterinarians, breeders, and canine researchers, as they underline the physical development of this unique breed across various stages of life.
 Understanding these patterns can aid in health assessments and breeding practices, ensuring the well-being of these dogs.

 Key words: Indian Pariah dog, Cranial indices, Body conformation, Canine morphometry, Indigenous breed